Culture

 Embroidery and Textile Arts

 Balti embroidery adorns clothing, headscarves, and household textiles.
 The craft requires steady hands and an eye for color harmony.
-Traditional designs feature floral motifs, geometric patterns, and often tell stories of daily life in Baltistan.
+Traditional designs feature floral motifs, geometric patterns, and often tell stories of love, family, and nature.